 Richard Gutierrez Bribiescas

-Richard G. Bribiescas is Professor of Anthropology, Ecology & Evolutionary Biology, former anthropology department chair, and former Vice Provost for Faculty Development and Diversity at Yale.
+Richard G. Bribiescas is the J. Clayton Stephenson/Class of 1954 Professor of Anthropology, Ecology & Evolutionary Biology, former anthropology department chair, and former Vice Provost for Faculty Development and Diversity at Yale.
 He is also a Primary Investigator in the Yale Reproductive Ecology Laboratory.
 His most notable research involves the evolutionary biology and endocrinology of human and comparative life histories, reproduction, aging, and metabolism.
 He has conducted field research among the Ache people of Paraguay as well as populations in Ecuador, Japan, the United States, and Venezuela.